 We design and implement multi-year programs that amplify local voices, transform conflict, and build skills for a peaceful society.

-Multidisciplinary volunteer teams jointly design and implement multiyear, trauma-informed projects alongside local partners.
-Most often, we strengthen civil society, which carries forward the practices into communities through culturally relevant methods.
-These increase local abilities to heal from severe conflict, reconcile communities, develop resilience against pressures to join armed conflicts, and manage conflict sustainably.
-In addition to the current projects noted above, MBBI has been active in Colombia, Ecuador, Israel, Greece, Kenya, Rwanda, South Sudan, Uganda, Sierra Leone, Liberia, Ghana, Zimbabwe, Nepal, and the U.S.
+MBBI members form multidisciplinary teams to jointly design and implement multiyear, trauma-informed projects alongside local partners.
+The goal is to strengthen civil society through training, facilitation, dialogue, mediation, and other peacebuilding processes.
+These efforts increase local abilities to heal from violence, reconcile communities, develop resilience against pressures to join armed conflicts, and manage conflict sustainably.
+In addition to the current projects noted above, MBBI has been active in Ecuador, Israel, Greece, Rwanda, South Sudan, Uganda, Liberia, Ghana, Zimbabwe, Nepal, and the U.S.

 What We Do